Are you considering the Celestron Nature DX binocular?

 Weight: 22.2 oz (629 g)

 At only 22.2 oz, this is one of the lightest binoculars that I recommend.
 It’s even light enough for most kids to use without any problem.

 Dimensions (L x W x H) : 5.3″ x 4.9″ x 2″ / 135 mm x 126 mm x 52 mm

-- Eye Relief: 17.5 mm
+Eye Relief: 17.5 mm

 Do you wear glasses?
 If so, it can be hard to find an optic that sits at the right distance from your eye.
 The Nature DX has eyecups that twist up with multiple stops.
 This helps find the right positioning for your eyes.

-Reason #4: Celestron Specializes in Low Cost But Effective Optics
+#5.
+Celestron Specializes in Low-cost, Effective Optics

-When it comes to offering a quality product at low prices, it doesn’t seem like any other company does it better.
+When it comes to offering quality products at low prices, it doesn’t seem like any other company does it better.
 The Nature DX is a great example, but their other products don’t disappoint.
 Check out my list of recommended spotting scopes, with two Celestron products featured!

 It’s nice to see a company that makes quality products accessible to so many people!

-Reason #5: Limited Lifetime Warranty
+#6.
+Limited Lifetime Warranty

 It’s important to note that Celestron does not cover any accidental damage or damage caused by normal wear and tear.
 To read the full details of Celestron’s Warranty, click here and then scroll down to Limited Lifetime Warranty.

 - Also, make sure to keep your original receipt!